-Marketing automation workflows are what will generate revenue for your business faster and more consistently than pretty much anything else.
-Plus, it’ll be a little bit more hands-off and headache free.
+Marketing automation workflows and the things that a marketing automation agency will set up are what will generate revenue for your business faster and more consistently than pretty much anything else.
+Plus, it'll be a little bit more hands-off and headache free.

 Here's what I mean.
 Somebody comes to your website and they are there for a reason...
 Whether they are filling out an application, signing up for an appointment, or they want more information about your products and services...